-Washington set to deliver $2.2 trillion virus rescue bill

-WASHINGTON (AP) — With rare bipartisanship and speed, Washington is about to deliver massive, unprecedented legislation to speed help to individuals and businesses as the coronavirus pandemic takes a devastating toll on the U.S. economy and health care system.
+House debates $2.2T coronavirus relief bill amid last-minute snag

+“Heading to Washington to vote on pandemic legislation.
+Because of one Member of Congress refusing to allow emergency action entire Congress must be called back to vote in House,” Rep. Peter King, R-N.Y., wrote on Twitter.
+“Risk of infection and risk of legislation being delayed.
+Disgraceful.
+Irresponsible.”

+South Dakota GOP Rep. Dusty Johnson posted a selfie photograph of himself and three other lawmakers from the upper Midwest traveling to Washington on an otherwise empty plane.

-The House is set to pass the sprawling, $2.2 trillion measure Friday morning after an extraordinary 96-0 Senate vote late Wednesday.
+Friday's House session comes after an extraordinary 96-0 Senate vote late Wednesday.
 President Donald Trump marveled at the unanimity Thursday and is eager to sign the package into law.

 The relief can hardly come soon enough.
-Federal Reserve Chairman Jerome Powell said Thursday the economy “may well be in recession” already and the government reported a shocking 3.3 million burst of weekly jobless claims, more than four times the previous record.
-The U.S. death toll has surpassed 1,000 from the virus.
+Federal Reserve Chairman Jerome Powell said Thursday the economy “may well be in recession” already, and the government reported a shocking 3.3 million burst of weekly jobless claims, more than four times the previous record.
+The U.S. death toll from the virus rose to 1,300.

+House leaders in both parties had hoped to pass the measure with a sparsely attended voice vote — remarkable for a bill of such magnitude — so scattered lawmakers didn’t have to risk exposure by travelling back to Washington.

+Originally scheduled as a non-working “pro forma” meeting, the session was extended to a three-hour debate on the bill — all conducted under social distancing rules to minimize the risk of transmitting the virus.

+"If that's the method used to get this to the American people, to get this passed, then I think lots of members are probably OK with that," said Rep. Jim Jordan Thursday as he drove back to Washington.
+"I know the plan is for it to be a voice vote, and that's what the leadership has said they're for, and I think that's fine.”

 It is unlikely to be the end of the federal response.
-House Speaker Nancy Pelosi said Thursday that issues like more generous food stamp payments, aid to state and local governments, and family leave may be revisited in subsequent legislation.
+House Speaker Nancy Pelosi said issues like more generous food stamp payments, aid to state and local governments and family leave may be revisited in subsequent legislation.

 “There's so many things we didn't get in ... that we need to," Pelosi told reporters Thursday.